sfc-gh-boconnor/government_hackathon/README.md

 - Wait for all 8 sql commands to execute.

+#### Adding the Files to run the app

-Today we will manually add the files needed to run the app using the snowflake UI.  however, in practices it is much easier to leverage **Visual Studio Code** as demonstrated today.
-You may wish to leverage Visual Studio Code in the second part of the hackathon.
+Today we will manually add the files needed to run the app using the snowflake UI.  however, in practice it is much easier to leverage **Visual Studio Code**  as a 'client IDE'  You may wish to leverage Visual Studio Code in the second part of the hackathon.
+We will be available to help you connect snowflake to Visual Studio Code if this is something you wish to do.

-- Once you have run the code, new objects would have been created

-- Open up the **POLICY_CHANGE_SIMULATOR_STREAMLIT** database and navigate to the streamlit stage
+- Press the 'House' to navigate to the home page
+- Click on Data, then expand **POLICY_CHANGE_SIMULATOR_STREAMLIT**

+- Expand **POLICY_CHANGE_SIMULATOR_STREAMLIT** and expand **STREAMLITS**
+- Expand Stages and click on **STREAMLIT_STAGE**

 ![alt text](assets/image-2.png)